-(Practice during the holidays, carry on year-round!)
+(Practice during the holidays, REV IT UP DURING A PANDEMIC, carry on year-round!)

 Could it be true that NOTHING IS INHERENTLY STRESSFUL?
 Whoa, what?